-The Acton Institute invites proposals from faculty in one or more of the following broad categories
+The Acton Institute invites proposals from faculty in one or more of the following broad categories:

 - Faculty scholarship —identifying scholarly projects which show promise for advancing the understanding of free markets, particularly in light of globalization.
-These projects ought to demonstrate how they relate to the broader academy and “marketplace of ideas”, as well as to lay audiences who might benefit from such scholarship.

 - Selection Process: Shortly after a given deadline, applications are reviewed and recipients selected by the research staff of the Acton Institute.
 Award decisions by the Acton Institute are final and not subject to appeal.